-From the spry age of 4 years old I was that slightly chunky, probably not very graceful, but very keen-jelly-bean in ballet class and I loooooved it.
-I grew up in the ballet studio, spending over 10 hours a week with my dance family.
-I was incredibly blessed to grow up in such a positive, supportive and disciplined ballet studio that never once challenged my body confidence but constantly challenged me to work for my personal best.
-It’s been a huge contributor to who I am and it made me appreciate the sense of belonging and community that you can feel when you’re part of a studio.
-See that little seed I planted.
+From the spry age of 4 years old, I was a slightly chunky, probably not very graceful, but very keen-jelly-bean in ballet class and I loooooved it.
+I grew up in the ballet studio in Calgary, Alberta spending over 10 hours a week, every week for the next 20 years in a studio.
+I was classically trained, taking Royal Academy of Dance exams every year, and I also taught the syllabus for seven years alongside my own training.
+I was incredibly lucky to grow up in such a positive, supportive and disciplined environment that never once challenged my body confidence but constantly challenged my personal best and being part of that studio for 20 years gave me a sense of belonging and community that I’ll forever cherish.

 I hope you enjoy!